 However, try all or a combination of these steps to stick two fingers up at it and grow your profile slowly but surely.

-And always remember that Instagram isn’t a race.
+Above all, remember that Instagram isn’t a race.
 It’s better to have good-quality, highly-engaged followers who have taken a while to attract than a bunch of spambots or fake followers because you’ve obtained them through the pesky follow/unfollow method.

 Do you have any Instagram marketing tips to add?
 Are you following all of mine?
 Let me know in the comments below!